Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 We are now left with the connected sum cobordism $\id_{M_1} \cs_{\mb A} \id_{N_1}$, which still contains a bouquet, induced by~$B(\mb A)$.
 It follows from Case~1 that we have a commutative diagram as below, which concludes the proof in the case of boundary cobordisms:

 \paragraph{Case 3: $\mc W$ and $\mc U$ are special cobordisms.} Consider the function~$t$ on $B(\mb A)$, and extend it to a Morse function on $\mc W \sqcup \mc U$.
 This gives a decomposition of the cobordisms $\mc W$ and~$\mc U$ into 1-, 2-, and 3-handles that are attached \emph{away from the bouquet}.
 Furthermore, $B(\mb A)$ is a product with respect to this handle decomposition.
-In particular, $\mb A(0)$ and $B(\mb A)_0$ conicide with $\mb A(1)$ and $B(\mb A)_1$ after the handle attachments.
+In particular, $\mb A(0)$ coincides with $\mb A(1)$ and $B(\mb A)_0$ coincides with $B(\mb A)_1$ after the handle attachments.

 For each handle attachment, one can choose adapted Heegaard diagrams that are also subordinate to the bouquet $B(\mb A)_0$ for the framed pair of points $\mb A(0)$.
 We therefore obtain a commutative diagram